mastah43/udacity-carnd-p2/writeup.md

 * change output layer size to 43 to match the number of traffic sign classes
 * add drop out for every layer to reduce overfitting

+Reason I used LeNet:
 The LeNet architecture was originally designed for classifying letters / characters.
 The relatively simple 2d shapes of german traffic signs are similar to to the shapes of arbitrary letters / characters.

-TBD iterative: without drop out:
-* hyper parameters
-    * learning rate: 0.001
-    * batch size: 128
-    * epochs: 10
+Without drop out I achieved the following results:
-* training set accuracy of 0.966
+* training set accuracy of 0.99
-* validation set accuracy of 0.949
+* validation set accuracy of 0.951
-* test set accuracy of 0.937
+* test set accuracy of 0.947

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-The validation set accuracy is similar to the training set accuracy (only slightly lower).
-The test set accuracy is similar to the validation set accuracy (only slightly lower).
-This concludes that the model is slightly overfitted but the result is acceptable.

-Without drop out the training set accuracy was 0.99 and significantly higher than the validation accuracy (0.95).
-With dropout the training set accuracy (0.966) is slightly higher than the validation set accuracy (0.949).
-So without drop out the trained model was much more overfitted.
+So without drop out the training produced a significantly overfitted model.
+This is why is used drop out to train the model.

 I believe I could further improve the model by using greyscale to reduce to feature variety in the data set.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 I downloaded 5 images from the internet: